jintonic/total/README.md

 his paper [Future Detection of Supernova Neutrino Burst and Explosion Mechanism] (http://stacks.iop.org/0004-637X/496/i=1/a=216).

+The source codes are slightly modified to allow specifying data directory by an enviroment variable called ```TOTAL_DATA_DIR```.
+The program cannot open the data files wilson-*.dat if the enviroment variable is not set.
+The source codes hence have to be compiled with a morden Fortran compiler.

 A makefile is provided to create a shared library ```libTOTAL.so``` with [gfortran](http://gcc.gnu.org/wiki/GFortran).
 The library can be installed to ```/prefix/lib/``` by ```make && make install```.